intuition-dev/intuDocs/managers/10_pillars.md

 LOGO

 A key pillar is to be able to develop faster than rate of change or requirements, customers and market.
-Below I have outlined the pillars that will lead a company to the next level in software development productivity and efficiencies.
+Below we have outlined the pillars that will lead a company to the next level in software development productivity and efficiencies.

 Not only does it allow managers to do